ducaale/nyan/README.md

 - **`sprite.is_touching(other_sprite)`** — Returns True if `sprite` is touching the `other_sprite`.
 Otherwise `False`.
 - **`sprite.is_touching(point)`** — Returns True if the sprite is touching the point (anything with an `x` and `y` coordinate).
 For example: `sprite.is_touching(nyan.mouse)`

 ## Mouse Commands

-Working with the mouse in nyan is easy.
+Working with the mouse in Nyan is easy.
 Here's a simple program that points a sprite at the mouse:

 ```python
 arrow = nyan.new_text('-->', font_size=100)